Drug Possession Defense in Lexington, Kentucky

 When you choose me to represent you in your drug possession case, I will:

-• Offer sound legal advice on the best approach to winning your case
+- Offer sound legal advice on the best approach to winning your case

-• Investigate your case to determine if your rights were violated
+- Investigate your case to determine if your rights were violated

-• Challenge the state’s evidence against you, including how it was identified and obtained and whether it is valid
+- Challenge the state’s evidence against you, including how it was identified and obtained and whether it is valid

-• Work with specialists for expert testimony to level the playing field against you
+- Work with specialists for expert testimony to level the playing field against you

 I believe you deserve a defense lawyer who cares about you.
 I will fight to preserve your future and secure the best possible outcome.
 Contact Oakley & Oakley, LLC, today for a free case review with me to begin crafting your defense.

-Overview Of Drug Possession Laws In Kentucky
+Understanding Drug Possession Laws in Kentucky

 Possession of a controlled substance is perhaps the most common drug offense in Lexington.
 Kentucky Revised Statutes Chapter 218A classifies common controlled substances and defines prohibited acts related to controlled substances.